iRubec/tempo-estimators-comparison/README.md

 The notebook has been done in Colab, where it is recommended to run it.
 There are instructions during the notebook to run it properly.
 Other environments can be also used, but the library and modules installation as well as the files paths have to be checked by the user.

 To help in the reproduction of the notebook, some data is also provided in two different ways:
-  - pkl files.
+  - pkl files in the *vars* folder.
 They have all the tempos already readed from the dataset
-  - JAMS files.
-They are neccessary to create the evaluation document with the [tempo_eval](https://tempoeval.github.io/tempo_eval/) framework
+  - JAMS files in the *annotations* folder.
+They are neccessary to create the evaluation document with the tempo_eval framework

 Please, refere to the notebook to learn the use of the provided data.